PrabodhBadwaik27/SQL-Server/README.md

   - This extension includes multiple *new characteristics* such as exception handling, string and date functions and other minor upgrades in the existing functions.
   - It yields high degree of manipulative *control in the hands of programmers*; thus, it can also be *easily integrated with business tools* like Dynamics and PowerBI.

-### Types of T-SQL Commands/ SQL Basics
-Any T-SQL/ SQL commands are classified in three types;
-- **DDL - Data Definition Language**:  Used to design and modify the structure of databases and it's objects
-	- CREATE
-	- ALTER
-	- DROP
-- **DML - Data Manipulation Language**: To perform CRUD operations over databases/ objects
-	- INSERT
-	- SELECT
-	- UPDATE
-	- DELETE
-- **DCL - Data Control Language**: For controling the access of databases/objects
-	- GRANT
-	- REVOKE
-	- DENY

-\* Any user attempting to execute the commands must have permissions to execute respective commands.

 ### Datatypes in SQL Server
 SQL Server supports the following datatypes, organized into certain categories as listed;
 - Approximate Numerics